Finding a Local Moving Company You Can Trust

 - Narrow Your Search: Once you’ve narrowed your search down to one potential moving company, do a little more investigative work before you sign anything.
 Call the Better Business Bureau to see if there are any complaints about the company.
 Use the USDOT or MC license number you obtained from each company to search the Federal Motor Carrier Safety Administration’s You can obtain a variety of information here ranging from crash reports to whether or not the company is licensed to transport household goods.

-Our final tip for Seattle seniors and adult children is to take advantage of one of our free downsizing seminars to help you better navigate this process.
-We offer them on a regular basis at our eight local senior living communities.
+Our final tip for Seattle seniors and adult children is to take advantage of one of our free downsizing seminars or sign up for a free downsizing guide below to help you better navigate this process.